Roma (2018 film): Accolades

 Roma won the Golden Lion for Best Film at the Venice International Film Festival.
 At the Toronto International Film Festival, it was named second runner-up for the People's Choice Award.

 The film received 10 nominations for the 91st Academy Awards, including Best Picture—tying with The Favourite as the most-nominated film.
 It is the first film distributed primarily by a streaming service to be nominated for Best Picture.
 It was tied with Crouching Tiger, Hidden Dragon (2000) for the most Oscar nominations received by a film not in English until Emilia Pérez, in French, received 13 in 2025.
 It won three Academy Awards, including Best Foreign Language Film, becoming the first Mexican film to win this honor.

 Roma received American Film Institute's 2018 AFI Special Award, as it was not eligible for AFI Movies of the Year due to its non-U.S. status.
 Time magazine and the New York Film Critics Circle named it the best film of 2018, and the National Board of Review named it one of the ten best films of 2018.

 The February 2020 issue of New York lists Roma as one of the Best Movies That Lost Best Picture at the Oscars.
-In June 2025, the film ranked 46th on The New York Timess list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 124.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 62nd in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).
+In June 2025, the film ranked 46th on The New York Times list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 124.
 In July 2025, it ranked 21st on Rolling Stones list of "The 100 Best Movies of the 21st Century".